Marshall Burt: 2020

 In the 2020 Wyoming House of Representatives election, Burt was one of six Wyoming Libertarian candidates running in competitive districts.
 Burt ran in the 39th district.
 In a two-way race, Burt defeated his Democratic opponent, longtime incumbent Stan Blake, receiving 53.6% of the vote to Blake's 44.9%.
+Burt was the first Libertarian candidate to be elected to a state legislature since Steve Vaillancourt in 2000, and the first third-party candidate elected in Wyoming in over a century.

 2022

 Burt ran for re-election in the 2022 Wyoming House of Representatives election against Republican Cody Wylie.
 Burt was defeated by Wylie, receiving 25% of the vote to Wylie's 75%.

+2024

+In May 2024, Burt announced he would be running for his old seat as a Republican, after he left the Libertarian Party.

 Tenure

 In March 2021, Burt alongside a bipartisan group of house members, co–sponsored legislation that legalizes the sale, purchase, possession, and cultivation of cannabis, for any Wyoming citizen over the age of twenty–one.
-The bill missed its deadline to be considered by the house after a committee voted to approve it, so it died on the house floor.
+The bill missed its deadline to be considered by the house after a committee voted to approve it, and subsequently died on the house floor.
 A bill identical to the March 2021 bill that would legalize cannabis was reintroduced in February 2022.
 Burt, once again, alongside a bipartisan group of house members, co–sponsored this legislation.

-On February 16, 2022, Speaker Eric Barlow recognized the Libertarian Party as a minority party in the House, and Burt became the chairman of the Libertarian caucus.
+During that same month, Burt introduced legislation to help persons with disabilities extend their access to motorcycles.
+The bill was passed unanimously through both the Wyoming House and Senate, and was signed into law by Governor Mark Gordon.
+Speaker Eric Barlow also recognized the Libertarian Party as a minority party in the House, and Burt became the chairman of the Libertarian caucus.